- Some of the Good Things about Nepal

 Nepal is full of Adventurous and recreational activities.
-A number of adventure enthusiasts gear up for trekking its world-famous trails where they can always find the best opportunity to have a glimpse of its astonishing nature and lush green forests.
-Other than trekking, adventure aficionados would also get the best opportunity to experience the white water rafting in Trishuli and Bhotekoshi.
-Also, experience canyoning, bungee jumping, rock climbing, mountain biking, mountaineering and paragliding et al.
+Manyenture enthusiasts gear up for trekking its world-famous trails, where they can always find the best opportunity to have glimpse astonishing nature and lush green forests.
+Besides trekking, adventure fans would get the best opportunity to experience white water rafting in Trishuli and Bhotekoshi.
+Also, experience canyoning, bungee jumping, rock climbing, mountain biking, mountaineering, paragliding, etc.

 Everest Mountain Flight Tours

 One of the best things offered by the Nepalese Government is its Everest Mountain Flight Tours.
-People who cannot trek due to the shortage of time or other reasons can now feel the beauty of the world-famous peaks by taking a mountain flight.
-The exceptional experience of drifting over clouds and snow-covered peaks would take you to an entirely different world.
+People who cannot trek due to a shortage of time or other reasons can now feel the beauty of the world-famous peaks by taking a mountain flight.
+The exceptional experience of drifting over clouds and snow-covered peaks would take you to a different world.

-One of the wonderful opportunity for all the architectural enthusiasts and religious-minded people is that Nepal offers its world-famous Hilltop Swayambhunath, aka the Monkey Temple and the largest Stupa in Asia(the Boudhanath) draws the attention of every visitor.
+One of the wonderful opportunities for all architectural enthusiasts and religious-minded people is that Nepal offers its world-famous Hilltop Swayambhunath, aka the Monkey Temple, and the largest Stupa in Asia(the Boudhanath) draws the attention of every visitor.